sadikandrew/tinify/README.md

 # tinify

-#### Automatically shrink JPEGs and PwwwNGs using https://tinypng.com/ APIs
+#### Automatically shrink JPEGs and PNGs using https://tinypng.com/ APIs

 - Run `pip install --upgrade tinify` to install the tinify package to utilize the tinyPNG APIs